Basic tax explained for startups and small business

 GST is a tax based on the transactions you make in your business — that is, the sales and purchases.
-There are some GST-free sales and purchases, like overseas sales and purchases, but in general the GST is 10 percent of most of your business transactions.
-You need to register your business for GST if you currently earn gross sales of $75,000 or more in a financial year.
+There are some GST-free sales and purchases, like that of certain overseas sales and purchases, but in general the GST is 10 percent of most of your business transactions.
+You need to register your business for GST if you currently earn gross sales of $75,000 or more in any 365-day period.

 Refer to: ATO info on GST

 When your business is registered for GST, it actually becomes a tax collector for the government, as the GST you collect on your sales, less the GST you paid on your purchases, has to be remitted to the government via the BAS.
 This needs to be completed annually, quarterly or monthly, depending on the business reporting obligations.

 It’s annually if you are not required by law to register for GST and quarterly if you are required to be registered for GST (you earn Gross Sales of $75,000 or more).
 It’s a monthly requirement if you import goods and are required to be registered for GST by law.